Project Overview

 Our project builds on SE research in similar climates, focusing on collection of environmental data to inform decision making re planting dates, choice of SE treatment, predicting maturity, and increasing yield.
 Participating growers see increased efficiency in their use of SE as key to meeting developing demand in our community.
 Through coordinated tracking of key temperature and weather points, collaborating on three key crops, networking with growers in similar environments, and visiting their operations, we will enable these producers to better meet the demand we are simultaneously building.
 Abundant relevant SARE- funded previous research, momentum of growth in both supply and demand, and demonstrated cross-profession and cross-organization teamwork in the community position us uniquely for success.

-1. A).
-Track key environmental data in different SE applications (high tunnel, low tunnel, multiple) on three farms – one out of town in plains, two in suburbs of Klamath Falls, for three spring seasons.
+- A).
+Track key environmental data in different SE applications (high tunnel, low tunnel, multiple) on one produce farm for three years. .
 B).
 Compile data for better understanding of how SE is functioning on farms.
+C) Track key environmental data on multiple farms, using varying types of season extension practices, for the final year.

-2. A).
-Track harvest dates, number of harvest, yield, and DTM for three specific crops, one three farms, for three spring seasons.
+- A).
+Track harvest dates, number of harvest, yield, and DTM for three specific crops, one farm, for three spring seasons.
 Compare direct seed to transplant, SE vs. not using SE.
 One crop will be leafy greens: the others to be determined by farmer consensus in planning meeting.
 B).
 Compile this data to inform best practices for these crops using SE in our region.